 It’s Giving Tuesday, and I’ve been pondering the famous quote from Mother Theresa: “It’s not how much you give, but how much love you put into giving.”
 Logically, I think we all struggle with how insurmountable the needs around us.
 But, if we use Mother Teresa’s lens of putting love into the giving equation we begin to understand that giving isn’t focused on fixing ALL of the world’s problems as an individual.

-Instead, true giving aligns with our personal passions, tugs at our souls, and if we explore giving from that angle it becomes intensely personal.
+Instead, true giving aligns with our personal passions, tugs at our souls, and if we explore giving from that angle it becomes intensely personal, so if you’re looking for Giving Tuesday ideas for today, have a look around at some ideas but also take a look into your soul and see where you feel like you’d like to try and make a change.
 Mother Teresa didn’t attempt to solve global warming, create world peace, or fair trade.
 Mother Teresa allowed her personal experiences and passions to guide her giving.
 Having been a child who suffered from hunger and experienced helplessness, she set out to help the poor, sick, and helpless.
 By focusing her giving in an area she was closely aligned with, Mother Teresa impacted hundreds of thousands of people, founded Missionaries of Charity, an organization which by the end of her life had over 4,000 sisters and was operating 610 missions in 123 countries, became a saint, and was awarded a Nobel Peace Prize.

 The takeaway?
 Instead of randomly clicking donate buttons today, I challenge you to look at your personal experiences and passions to determine the charities that align with you.
 When you give your money, time, and talent to a foundation that deeply resonates with who you are, you will experience a deep sense of happiness.
 Why?
 Because you’ve found a way to put love into your giving.